Computing Equilibria in Games with Stochastic Action Sets: Additional Related Work

 \paragraph{Games with Action Set Restrictions.} \cite{benaim2010class} and \cite{bravo2015reinforcement} study an algorithm called Markovian Fictitious Play (MFP) in repeated 2-player normal-form games where the action sets are restricted at each timestep.
 Unlike our setting, the action restrictions are dependent on the players' previous actions, and encoded via an \emph{exploration matrix}.
 MFP requires players to compute a best response at each timestep, and is shown to converge a.s. to NE in (two-player) zero-sum and potential games.

-\paragraph{Learning in Congestion Games with Exponential Action Sets.} \cite{panageas2023semi} and \cite{dong2023taming} studied semi-bandit learning in congestion games which admit exponentially large action sets, leading to slow convergence of standard methods.
-While their approach also utilizes learning over a compact set of `facilities', their setting focuses on computing NE of the original congestion game (i.e. NE which are implementable in a sense that we introduce in~\cref{thm:ne-implementable}).
+\paragraph{Learning in Games with Exponential Action Sets.} \cite{panageas2023semi} and \cite{dong2023taming} studied semi-bandit learning in congestion games which admit exponentially large action sets, leading to slow convergence of standard methods.
+While their approach also utilizes learning over a compact set of `facilities', their setting focuses on computing NE of the original congestion game (i.e. NE which are implementable in a sense that is introduced in~\cref{thm:ne-implementable}).
 Comparatively, in GSAS, the set of NE can change drastically, and we seek to compute the NE of the game induced by the stochastic action sets, not $\calG_{\mathrm{orig}}$.
+Moreover, our emphasis is also on computing compact representations of NE, which allow players to efficiently play the game optimally.

-\paragraph{Regret Minimization in Games.} The study of regret minimization in games with structured strategy sets has a massive literature.
-Here, we mention several works that are directly related. \cite{celli2020no} and \cite{anagnostides2022faster} study the efficient computation of (extensive-form) correlated equilibria, while~\cite{farina2020stochastic} studies regret minimization under stochasticity.
+The study of regret minimization in games with structured strategy sets beyond congestion games has an extensive literature, primarily thanks to the canonical connection between no-regret learning and game-theoretic equilibria~\citep{freund1999adaptive,cesa2006prediction}. \cite{farina2022kernelized} and \cite{kontogiannis2025efficient} studied regret minimization in \emph{polyhedral} games (i.e., games with combinatorial structure which might have exponential action sets), and~\cite{farina2020stochastic} studies regret minimization under stochasticity (i.e., Monte-Carlo sampling of regrets).
+These papers focus on deriving regret bounds, whereas we additionally study efficient methods for equilibrium representation.